lamba92/prolog-project/README.md

   <img src="https://raw.githubusercontent.com/lamba92/prolog-project/master/stuff/labyrinth.png"/>
 </p>

 This domain represent a labyrinth using the predicate `pos(X, Y)` where `X` and `Y` are the agent position coordinates.
-Simirarly the blue walls are represented by `occupied(pos(X, Y))`. `allowed/2` just checks if the action doesn't lead outside the labyrinth or inside a blue block, while `move()` generate the new state as expected.
+Simirarly the blue walls are represented by `occupied(pos(X, Y))`. `allowed/2` just checks if the action doesn't lead outside the labyrinth or inside a blue block, while `move/3` generate the new state as expected.

 The heuristic used here is the manhattan distance that ignores the blue squares.
-The search is handled by the predicates `heuristic()` and `limitedDeapthSearch()` which implements an iterative deepening search.
+The search is handled by the predicates `heuristic/3` and `limitedDeapthSearch/4` which implements an iterative deepening search.

 #### 8 Tile Game